utiasSTARS/pykitti/README.md

 # The 'frames' argument is optional - default: None, which loads the whole dataset.
 # Calibration and timestamp data are read automatically.
-# Other sensor data (cameras, IMU, Velodyne) are available via generators.
+# Other sensor data (cameras, IMU, Velodyne) are available via properties
+# that create generators when accessed.
 data = pykitti.raw(basedir, date, drive, frames=range(0, 50, 5))

 # dataset.calib:      Calibration data are accessible as a named tuple
 # dataset.timestamps: Timestamps are parsed into a list of datetime objects
-# dataset.oxts:       Generator to load OXTS packets as named tuples
+# dataset.oxts:       Returns a generator that loads OXTS packets as named tuples
-# dataset.camN:       Generator to load individual images from camera N
+# dataset.camN:       Returns a generator that loads individual images from camera N
-# dataset.gray:       Generator to load monochrome stereo pairs (cam0, cam1)
+# dataset.gray:       Returns a generator that loads monochrome stereo pairs (cam0, cam1)
-# dataset.rgb:        Generator to load RGB stereo pairs (cam2, cam3)
+# dataset.rgb:        Returns a generator that loads RGB stereo pairs (cam2, cam3)
-# dataset.velo:       Generator to load velodyne scans as [x,y,z,reflectance]
+# dataset.velo:       Returns a generator that loads velodyne scans as [x,y,z,reflectance]

 point_velo = np.array([0,0,0,1])
 point_cam0 = data.calib.T_cam0_velo.dot(point_velo)